 The Canadian County Atlas Digital Project : The County Atlas Digital Project is a searchable database of the property owners' names which appear on the township maps in the county atlases.
 Township maps, portraits and properties have been scanned, with links from the property owners' names in the database.
 The database presently covers the Ontario map, totalling forty-three atlases.
 The project will expand to include the maritime and Quebec atlases in the near future.

 Répertoire général du clergé canadien.
 A biographical directory of Catholic clergy in Canada by genealogist Cyprien Tanguay.
 Covers all the priests who served from the origins of New France to the date of publication in 1860.
 Entries are in chronological order but an index is provided at the end of the volume.
 Date of birth and names of parents of each individual are usually given.

 Railway Employees Provident Fund (Canada).
 The provident fund for retirees of the Intercolonial and Prince Edward Island Railway was established in 1907.
 This research tool provides access to 21,710 references to people who received allowances, including Black Porters.

 Diane's Database.
-A work in progress - Nearly 150,000 entries.
+A work in progress - Over 160,000 entries.
 Includes all of the French Canadians who settled in Detroit, Michigan and Sandwich/Windsor, Ontario prior to 1783, Scottish Peers and the descents of French Canadian & American Immigrants from Medieval Noble & Royal Families.